 Website Filters are used to allow you to set up a list of allowed Web sites that can be used by multiple users through the network.
 To use this feature select to Allow or Deny, enter the domain or website and click Add, and then click Save Settings.
-You must also select Apply Web Filter under the Access Control section (page 46).
+You must also select Apply Web Filter under the Access Control section (page 42).

-Configure Select Deny or Allow computers access to only Website Filter these sites.
+Configure Website Select Deny or Allow computers access to only these

-Below:
+Filter Below: sites.

-Clear the list Click to delete all entries in the list. below:
+Clear the list below: Click to delete all entries in the list.

-Website URL/ Enter the keywords or URLs that you want to allow Domain: or deny.
+Website URL/ Enter the keywords or URLs that you want to allow

+Domain: or deny.